 Hotel Kempinski Budapest Parking

-In general, Budapest isn’t a destination that requires a rental car.
+In general, Budapest isn’t a destination where you’ll need a rental car, because public transportation is excellent.
 However, if you’re planning on exploring the region, or are on a road trip through central Europe, we use RentalCars.com to find the best rates and book rentals.